Y0hn/SoN/DOCUMENTATION.md

         https://youtu.be/ktGJstDvEmU
 ```

-# Problems Down the road
+# Problems encountred down the road

 ## Problems with C#
 must be "(float)" couse hp & maxHp is INT so value would turn out 0